 How did Larry get interested in real estate?

 Larry saw a late night infomercial about real estate investing when he was younger.
-He saw the real estate investor with a yacht, fancy cars, and lots of women.
+He saw the real estate investor with a yacht like the ones you use to explore Miami on a yacht, fancy cars, and lots of women.
 He decided he needed to be a real estate investor.
 He started out as a real estate agent, then learned how to wholesale properties, he even bought some land that he ended up developing.
 All this was thanks to a mentor he found who showed him multiple ways to make money in the real estate business.
 Larry learned to buy houses to flip, to hold as rentals, and many more techniques.
 Over the years he honed in on a couple of techniques that allowed him to make the most money, while doing the least amount of work.

 How does Larry find houses for less than $50,000 to invest in?

 Larry decided he did not need the hassle of fixing up houses or dealing with tenants.
 He devised strategies that involved seller financing and lease to own, where he would not have to make repairs.
 In order to make this strategy work well, he had to buy very cheap houses.
 Larry is in South Carolina, but he buys houses in multiple states.
 Larry has figured out how to buy HUD homes, auction properties, and even regular MLS listings all across the country.

 Larry loves HUD homes because he can see the property listings online, knows how to find properties where low bids many be accepted, and HUD lists the condition of the homes.
 Larry also has built a network of real estate agents to help him find and buy cheap houses across the country.
 Larry estimates 90 percent of the houses he buys are MLS properties that anyone else could buy as well.

 How does Larry make money with his real estate deals once he buys a property?